|Mill conversion in progress

-The mixed use development proposed for a brownfield site in central Leicester has been approved.
+The mixed use master plan for a brownfield site in Leicester has been approved, combining historic Georgian buildings with new apartments and offices around a shared courtyard..

 |Upside Down House in Malta started